projectara/greybus-spec/source/operations.rst

 was expected.
-For example, a request sent to a |unipro| switch controller requesting a reconfiguration of the routing table could fail, and proceeding as if a failure had not occurred in this case leads to undefined (and dangerous) behavior.
+For example, a request sent to a |unipro| switch controller requesting a reconfiguration of the routing table could fail, and proceeding as if a failure had not occurred in this case leads to undefined (and possibly dangerous) behavior.
 Similarly, the AP module likely needs to retrieve information from other modules; this requires that a message requesting information be paired with a returned message containing the information requested.